artainmo/web-development/README.md

 It is a strict syntactical superset of JavaScript and adds optional static typing to the language.
 TypeScript is designed for the development of large applications and transcompiles to JavaScript.<br>
 By making use of static typing it makes the code more readable and allows compile-time-errors.

+**Ruby on Rails**<br>
+This is a framework for webdevelopment written in the general-purpose programming language Ruby.
+Although both backend and frontend development is possible, it is mostly used for backend development.<br>
+It uses a default MVC structure and uses multiple web/programming conventions, it enables rapid deployment and is widely used.

 ### Frontend
 **HTML & CSS**<br>
 The HyperText Markup Language, or HTML is the standard markup language for documents designed to be displayed in a web browser.<br>